-Letter of Authorization Required if Applicant or Financially Responsible Party contact is different from the Owner contact, Letter of Authorization form Application – cannot submit without uploading this document, if the Applicant or Financially Responsible Party is different than the Owner Other Documents Other documents may be required based on project location and impact Review Evaluation – your reviewer will request additional documents, if needed, later in the review process.
+Letter of Authorization Required if Applicant or Financially Responsible Party contact is different from the Owner contact, Letter of Authorization form Application – SDOT staff require this document prior to application review, if the Applicant or Financially Responsible Party is different than the Owner Other Documents Other documents may be required based on project location and impact Review Evaluation – your reviewer will request additional documents, if needed, later in the review process.
 For example, a Traffic Control Plan (TCP) is typically not required for moves but may be required for construction purposes depending on the location of the container

 - To attach a document(s), click Select.